blawson69/LootGenerator/README.md

 ```!loot --help```

 ## --export
-To provide customization options for Magic Items and Spells, export and [import](#--import) options are provided.
+To provide customization options for Magic Items, Mundane Items, and Spells, export and [import](#--import) options are provided.
 The easiest way to make changes to the default database is to first export the data into handouts.
 This will give you the proper format for your additional items and provides handouts with the proper titles that the import function will look for.

-Note: If you wish to reset the database to start another campaign, you can skip the [`--setup` command](#--setup) and simply import from these tables.

 ```!loot --export```

+Note: If you wish to reset the database to start another campaign, you can skip the [`--setup` command](#--setup) and simply import data from these tables.

 ## --import
-Importing gives you the ability to customize your Magic Items and Spells lists.
+Importing gives you the ability to customize your Magic Items, Mundane Items, and Spells lists.
 The preferred method is to [export](#--export) all of the necessary tables and edit them to your liking.
 Leaving any original items in the table and adding your own will help you balance distribution of items.

 There are 2 parameters that must be included in the import command: `--action` and `--tables`: The first specifies whether the Items to be imported "overwrite" the data or merely "append" the new Items to the old data.
 Because there is no way to accurately prevent duplicates, it is highly recommended to use the overwrite action with an exported table to which new Items have been added.
 In any case, the parameter to use is either `--action:overwrite` or `--action:append`.

-The `--tables` parameter is a comma delimited list of Magic Item tables and/or Spells that you wish to make changes to.
+The `--tables` parameter is a comma delimited list of Item tables and/or Spells that you wish to make changes to.
 The options are *Table A, Table B, Table C, Table D, Table E, Table F, Table G, Table H, Table I, Mundane*, and *Spells*.
 If you wish to only modify the Spells, send

 ```!loot --import --action:overwrite --tables:Spells```